Inte24/Data-Analysis-Project/README.md

 Each row in the dataset represents a single mineral particle analyzed by automated mineralogy.
 For each particle, the dataset contains:

 - **Mineral mass fractions**: Bulk composition (e.g., Apatite, Quartz, Calcite, Pyrite, etc.)
-- **Mineral surface fractions** (`.surf`): Proportion of the particle's exposed surface covered by each mineral — this is what determines flotation behavior
+- **Mineral surface fractions** (`.surf`): Proportion of the particle's exposed surface covered by each mineral, this is what determines flotation behavior
 - **Shape descriptors**: AspectRatio, Solidity, ECD (Equivalent Circle Diameter in µm)
 - **Class label**: Encodes both the flotation stream and size fraction